kavithasub/solution-test-toolkit/README.md

 ```

-**/templates**
+**templates**

-This are the generic templates that can be used when writing tests.
+This directory includes the generic templates that can be used when writing tests.
 For example JMeter templates can be used as basic building blocks for solution automation.

 **<Product-Directory>/samples**

-This contains samples for different operations, you can read more from here.
+This contains samples for different operations, you can read more from <repo url here>.

 **<Product-Directory>/artifacts**